grahamgower/genomatnn/README.md

 2. Create a new conda environment using one of the supplied environment files.
-   Use `environment.yml` if you intend to do CPU-only training, or `environment-gpu.yml` for GPU-base training.
+   Use `environment.yml` if you intend to do CPU-only training, or `environment-gpu.yml` for GPU-based training.
    ```sh
    conda env create -f environment.yml -n genomatnn
    # Activate the conda environment.